 Chiang Khan is a popular destination for Thai tourists.
 The focus is the traditional wooden, home style accommodation along the river.
 Chai Khong Road, parallel wth the river, is a walking street on Saturday night.

 The symbol of Chiang Khan is the bicycle.
-Coupled with wooden houses and a very strong traditional of making offerings to monks on Sunday morning gives Chiang Khan has an ‘olde world’ atmosphere.
+Coupled with wooden houses and a very strong traditional of making offerings to monks on Sunday morning it gives Chiang Khan an ‘olde world’ atmosphere.

 Phu Ruea National Park

 It is a great drive up to the carpark near the summit.
-Narrow twisting, turning road only just wide enough for two vehicles.
+A narrow twisting, turning road only just wide enough for two vehicles.

 South to Khao Kho